OneOffTech/database-backup-cron/readme.md

 - `DB_USER`: The user that can access the database
 - `DB_PASSWORD`: The password to access the database

-The database dump will be created at 11.02pm each day in the `/home/backup/backups/` folder.
+The database dump will be created at 11.02pm UTC each day in the `/opt/backup/` folder.
 Filename will be `{DB_DATABASE}.sql`.

 > The backup schedule is [configurable](#backup-schedule), 11.02pm is just a default value.